GeluHorotan/geluhorotan.com-old-version-/README.md

 ## Concepts covered

 - React (Next JS) for building user interfaces (UI).
+- Use of Typescript to help catch errors early and improves code reliability.
 - Conventional commit messages to provide clear and standardized information about code changes.
 - Use of custom hooks, providing reusable and efficient solutions for various situations.
-- Use of PropTypes for validating props to ensure that data passed between components is of the correct type.
 - Authentication with JSON Web Tokens (JWT) for secure user authentication.
 - User roles (user, developer, admin) to control access to different parts of the website.
 - Testing UI components using React Testing Library (RTL) to ensure proper functionality.